ninabarzh/ipa/content/en/docs/workshops/tech-safety/cost-guesstimate-ts.md

 ## Possible cost savers

-* Max impact, minimal budget: This workshop works well even with DIY, volunteers, and second-hand tech—the atmosphere and approach matter more than the gear.
+* Max impact, minimal budget: This workshop works well even with DIY, volunteers, and second-hand tech, the atmosphere and approach matter more than the gear.
 * If you plan to run more than one, the startup costs (e.g., tech kit, signage) drop significantly per workshop.
 * A donated venue and local food sponsors (e.g., bakery, co-op) can cut some costs.